Master52/Generic-C-header-file/Array/README.md

 ```Array *foo = Array_create(sizeof(int),NULL,NULL);```
 This function will return the pointer Array or NULL if failed to allocate memory
 ```Array_create``` takes three argument :
-*First the size of the data type
+* First the size of the data type.
-*Second is the comparision function.If your data type is float,double,int,char write NULL or if it is of type String or any other structure provide a comparision function *Similary the third argument is also a pointer to function which points to free funtion for freeing the memory wirte NULL if your data type is of int,double,float,char or else provide a free function.
+* Second is the comparision function.If your data type is float,double,int,char write NULL or if it is of type String or any other structure provide a comparision function
+* Similary the third argument is also a pointer to function which points to free funtion for freeing the memory wirte NULL if your data type is of int,double,float,char or else provide a free function.